Our social calendar features a diverse range of events and activities designed to appeal to all members of our community.

 Members and guests welcome.

-An exclusive private tour of the 2025 Archibald Prize exhibition with a gallery educator.
-This is a unique opportunity to enjoy Australia's most prestigious portrait prize away from the weekend crowds with expert commentary from a gallery educator, plus drinks & nibbles with fellow alumni.
+On 11 June, Cambridge Society of NSW members and their guests enjoyed an exclusive private tour of the 2025 Archibald Prize exhibition with Susan, a gallery educator.
+This was a unique opportunity to enjoy Australia's most prestigious portrait prize away from the weekend crowds with expert commentary from a gallery educator, plus drinks & nibbles with fellow alumni.

 🎉 What a night!
 Our Cambridge Society quiz evening was once again a roaring success with a completely sold-out crowd.